 A Google Nest Protect can link to your Google Nest Thermostat, via Google Assistant and automatically cut off your heating equipment in the event of a fire or CO leak.
 This is a potentially life-saving application of AI technology, and we’re here for it!

-One of the more recent Google Nest products is a smart doorbell called the Google Nest Hello.
-Once you install it, it allows you to see who’s at the door and even communicate with them with your smartphone or tablet.
-Some models will even recognize frequent visitors and can announce them with your Google Home speaker.
+Another one of the best Google Assistant devices is a smart doorbell called the Google Nest Hello.
+Once you install it, it allows you to see who’s at the door, and you can even communicate with them using your smartphone or tablet.
+Some models will recognize frequent visitors and can announce them with your Google Home speaker.
 Now that’s pretty home-of-tomorrow-esque!

 In 2018, Nest teamed up with the connected smart lock company Yale in a partnership that allows Yale smart locks to work with Google Assistant devices.
 The Yale x Nest smart lock will allow you to open or lock doors with just with your voice.
 You can also use voice commands to find out if you left the door unlocked or lock.
 Access control is made simple by providing frequent visitors with their own passcodes, and this also lets you track who has visited and when.